Document integrity and digital signatures

 Before moving forward, let’s clear up a common source of confusion regarding electronic and digital signatures:

-• A digital signature is like a fingerprint that is unique to that document.
-Guardtime applies a digital signature when they seal a Scrive document to make it tamper-proof and forgery-proof.
+- A digital signature is like a fingerprint that is unique to that document.
+A digital signature is applied when sealing a Scrive document to make it tamper-proof and forgery-proof.
 As with our own human fingerprints, it’s impossible for any other document to have that same digital signature.

 What a digital signature is not: